v-exec/Relay/README.md

 # Relay

-Geolocative, asymmetric multiplayer hacking game.
+_Relay_ is a work in progress geolocative asymmetric multiplayer hacking game.